 Your pet can travel with you on the same flight as checked baggage, as long as it's at least three months old.
 We're happy to accommodate all domesticated cats and most dog breeds.
-Service dogs may accompany you in the cabin.
 Depending on your departure, destination or transit country, other restrictions may also apply.

 Due to Occupational Health and Safety rules, if the combined weight of your pets and its container exceeds 32kg, your pet will instead travel in cargo.

 To arrange for your pet to travel in the air-conditioned comfort and security of our cargo, contact your local Singapore Airlines Cargo office before your flight.